Claude Ambroise Régnier

-Claude Ambroise Régnier (6 April 1746 – 24 June 1814), Duke of Massa (Duc de Massa), was a French lawyer and politician.
+Claude Ambroise Régnier, duc de Massa (6 April 1746 – 24 June 1814), was a French lawyer and politician.

 He was a deputy in 1789, a member of the Council of Ancients, a member of the Senate and a Minister.

 Early years

 Claude Ambroise Régnier was born in Blâmont, now in Meurthe-et-Moselle, on 6 April 1746.

 At that time Blâmont was in the Principality of Salm-Salm.

 His paternal grandfather was Jean-Antoine Régnier, procureur of the bailliage of Saint-Diey-des-Vosges.

 His maternal grandfather was Jean-Baptiste Thiry, king's counsel in the Blâmont town hall.

 His parents were Ambroise Régnier and Françoise Thiry.

 In 1748 his father was an innkeeper.
 In 1780 he is described as an old fermier des domaines (tax collector), and in 1784 as a merchant.

 Claude Régnier's mother died in 1785, aged 65.
 His father lived on until 1806, when he died at the age of 87.

 Régnier began his studies in Saint-Dié under his uncle, abbé Régnier, the main parish priest.

 He went on the University of Strasbourg, and graduated with a bachelor-in-law.

 He entered the Parlement in 1765, and began practicing law in Lunéville.

 In 1769 Prince Louis of Salm-Salm called Régnier to Senones and made him his counselor and Attorney General, entrusting him with the administration of the principality.
 Régnier left this position in 1773 to resume his career as lawyer in Nancy, Lorraine.

 There he became one of the leading lawyers in the Civil Division.